Shawnzheng011019/MilRustRec/README.md

-# Milvuso - Vector Database Recommendation System Demo
+# MilRustRec - Vector Database Recommendation System Demo

-Milvuso is a lightweight recommendation system based on vector databases, developed in Rust with high performance, real-time updates, and scalable features.
+MilRustRec is a lightweight recommendation system based on vector databases, developed in Rust with high performance, real-time updates, and scalable features.

 ## System Architecture